-Daily monitoring of the premises, through working routines and staff awareness, is expected to identify general safety concerns and issues which should be immediately be reported to the site team .Urgent concerns should be reported immediately either by telephone; ext 152 or by radio via reception.
+Daily monitoring of the premises, through working routines and staff awareness, is expected to identify general safety concerns and issues which should be immediately be reported to the site team .Urgent concerns should be reported immediately either by telephone; ext 2752 or by mobile phone via reception.
 All teaching staff are to ensure that their teaching areas are safe both before and during lessons.

 Monitoring and inspections of individual departments will be carried out by Heads of Faculty and/or the subject teachers as nominated by the Head of Faculty.
 Defects identified during these routine inspections are to be immediately reported to the site team as above.
 Any identified high level risks or safety management concerns are to be raised at Director Resource, Faculty and support staff meetings.

-Routine documented inspections of the premises will be carried out every term by the Site Officer and his team.
-Inspection findings are to be recorded, as appropriate on the room ‘hazard survey form’ and the risk assessment for the room will updated accordingly by the Site Officer.
+Routine documented inspections of the premises will be carried out every term by the Site team.
+Inspection findings are to be recorded, as appropriate on the ‘Every’ system and the risk assessment for the room will updated accordingly.

 The main kitchen area is only to be used by authorized Caterlink staff in accordance with their identified safe working procedures.
 Authority and procedures for local management of the main kitchen is controlled by Caterlink.
 Any persons not normally authorised but wishing to enter the kitchen area must gain approval prior to entry and must strictly adhere to the kitchen safe working practices.